ozgedoseme/Event-Driven-Motor-Controller-STM32/README.md

 ## Project Status & Current Scope

 > **Note on Completion Status:**
 > This is an ongoing/milestone project from the competition.
 Due to timeline constraints, the In-Vehicle Communication (CAN-Bus) was currently incomplete/missing from this codebase.
-However, all core localized vehicle actuators and safety-critical state transitions have been tested, and optimized recently.
+However, all core localized vehicle actuators and safety-critical state transitions have been tested, and optimized recently (2026).

 ### What Actually Works:
 * **Analog DC Motor Propulsion:** Synthesizes analog control voltage via **DAC** to drive the main powertrain H-Bridge smoothly.